 Clinical Research Fellowship in Family Medicine

 The Institute for Family Health and its affiliated health centers offers a two year research fellowship program in family medicine to train medical practitioners in community health research.
-The fellowship is designed to train practicing family medicine physicians in the fundamentals of clinical and population health research while simultaneously advancing the Institute’s mission of both generating and using evidence-based practices to benefit its diverse patient population.
-The fellowship is a collaboration between the Institute, the Health Alliance of the Hudson Valley, and the Department of Family Medicine and Community Health of the Icahn School of Medicine at Mount Sinai (ISMMS).
-The goal of the fellowship is to advance research in the field of family medicine in New York by helping develop clinicians into professional researchers with competency in population health.
+The fellowship is designed to train family medicine physicians in the fundamentals of clinical and population health research while simultaneously advancing the Institute’s mission of both generating and using evidence-based practices to benefit its diverse patient population.
+The fellowship is a collaboration between the Institute, Health Alliance of the Hudson Valley, and the Department of Family Medicine and Community Health of the Icahn School of Medicine at Mount Sinai (ISMMS).

-The ECRIP fellowship is specifically designed to conduct research that utilizes health information technology (HIT) as a means to improve delivery of care and health outcomes in targeted patient populations.
-The following family medicine topics areas are currently open for fellows: care management for patients with chronic kidney failure and behavioral health.
-Fellows will carry out research in the Institute’s community health centers located in the Mid-Hudson Valley region of upstate New York, as well as in Manhattan and the Bronx.
+Fellows conduct research focusing on the utilization of health information technology to improve care and health outcomes for targeted patient populations.
+Fellows have the opportunity to work on one of the variety of patient-centered research initiatives at the Institute, including women’s reproductive health, management of chronic kidney disease, social determinants of health, addiction medicine, integrative medicine, and behavioral health.
+Fellows will carry out research in the Institute’s community health centers located in the Mid-Hudson Valley region of upstate New York, as well as in Manhattan and the Bronx in New York City.

 Each fellow will be assigned a mentor who will provide guidance in research methodology and project management.
-Fellows will be able to draw support from a dedicated group of researchers and physicians, and the Institute’s research office at ISMMS.
-Fellows will receive ongoing research training through didactics and seminars and will hear from current family medicine researchers while having the opportunity to share their own research and update other fellows and faculty on advancements in their studies.
+Fellows will be able to draw support from the myriad researchers, physicians, and support staff at the Institute.
+Fellows will participate in bi-weekly meetings where they will receive relevant research didactics, hear from current researchers, and share their own research with co-fellows and faculty.

-Fellows are encouraged to pursue a Master’s degree in Public Health or other health sciences degree during their two-year program.
+Fellows are encouraged to pursue a Master’s degree in Public Health or other health sciences degree from a New York City university during their two-tear program.
 The Institute will work with fellows to pursue other professional development and activities relevant to their particular interests.

 Stipend, Benefits, and Resources